Believing in Yourself

 Decide On What To Believe In

-In believing in yourself, you have to make a decision.
+To believe in yourself, you have to make a decision.
+A decision to be yourself or someone else.
 The unexpected will occur, the worst will and the beyond belief will also happen.
 Make a choice today on how you will stand during those moments.
 Believing in yourself isn’t about some special power of your will.
 It’s instead about your practices and habits.
 Those practices can’t change.

 This is why it’s helpful to set what you’re going to believe in and to stand by it.
 You want to set your beliefs to reduce confusion.
 You don’t want to find yourself where you don’t know what to believe.
 Belief is a proactive mindset.
 It doesn’t come by accident.
 Determine this day that you will always have faith in what’s possible and that you can achieve anything you pursue.